 What I [also] like to do is deconstruct it.
 Even if you cut it in half and you lay it flat, it allows for an even cooking surface if you have a smaller bird and you can fit that.

 Related Reading: How to Score a Free Turkey | Amazon Prime Members Can Save on Whole Foods Turkeys

 Chowhound: What is a quick tip for someone throwing his or her first Friendsgiving?

-, to be surrounded by people from all these different cultures.
-Tap into your herotage, tap into what it was like being a kid, things your parents prepared.
+AP: Keep it simple.
+It’s a good opportunity, especially living in New York, to be surrounded by people from all these different cultures.
+Tap into your heritage, tap into what it was like being a kid, things your parents prepared.
 And you know what, if your grandma made really shitty brussels sprouts, figure out how to make them right and roast them and get them brown and crispy.
 Just make it right.